By Jeanie Rose | Oregano

-One morning on the Traditional Foods Facebook page, Kandy Inglis listed the ingredients she uses in making a white sauce for fish tacos.
+One morning on our Facebook page, Kandy Inglis listed the ingredients she uses in making a white sauce for fish tacos.
 I was intrigued.
 Jalepeños and capers together?
 A new one for me.
 Both of these with yogurt?
 Stretch!
 Stretch!
 I love all the ingredients singly.
 What would they taste like sitting together in the same bowl?

 Kandy kindly offered to send me the measurements on these ingredients if I was interested.
 I almost accepted her offer and then thought about how I would just change the proportions anyway.
 I almost always do.
 You may too.